caderifor/Model-Railway/README.md

 # Model-Railway
 Arduino sketches used for model railway control projects.

-Latest project - (PWM simulation) Train simulator / controller for 12V DC trains (Analogue - not DCC)    PWM drive to locos.
+Latest project - PWM_train_sim_controller.ino   Steam Train simulator / controller for 12V DC trains (Analogue - not DCC)    PWM drive to locos.
 Simulation of driving a steam loco with pots for Regulator, Gear, Brake  (application and release) and train weight - all combined to determine acceleration or deceleration.
 Hardware - 1 Arduino Uno and one Hbridge module - hardwired to one direction only to allow voltage and current meters to be included.
 DPDT reverse relay following.
-With Emergency Stop button and, possibly, overcurrent trip on motor current.
+With Emergency Stop button.

 Previous project was devised to give fun animations in one corner.
 When a train passes, several rabbits dissapear down their burrows and a model me standing in front of my caravan waves to the train.
 Held up by hardware difficulties.
 SNAILCAM version is for new hardware.